doblerone/QA-DKRZ_FPSCONV/README.rst

 and CMIP6, the latter with the option to run PrePARE (D. Nadeau, LLNL) is supported.
 The check results are summarised in json-formatted files.

-THIS is the adaptation of the AQ-DKRZ tool (a.k.a.
+THIS is the adaptation of the QA-DKRZ tool (a.k.a.
 QA-checker) for the CORDEX FPS Convection project.

 Getting Started